fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 ATS field 5b is the originator of the emergency message.
-It consists of eight letters: location indicator (4), ATS unit designator (3), and either ‘X’ or a letter identifying the ATS unit division.
+It consists of eight letters: location indicator (4), ATS unit designator (3), and either `X` or a letter identifying the ATS unit division.

-It is only possible to create a valid ATS message field 5b from a FIXM flight if the attribute atcUnitNameOrAlternate is eight upper case letters.
+It is only possible to create a valid ATS message field 5b from a FIXM flight if the attribute `atcUnitNameOrAlternate` is eight upper case letters.

 #### SSR Mode